-The Best and Easiest Way to Boost Your Health with Healthy Food Swaps
+The Best and Easiest Way to Boost Your Health with Healthier Alternatives To Your Favorite Foods

 Our suggestion is don't worry about sticking to some complicated food plan.
-Go back to the basics with your food and just pick better ingredients.
+Go back to the basics with your food and just pick better ingredients or healthier food swaps.

-The simplest thing that has the most impact on health is healthy food swaps.
-For instance, instead of cooking in canola oil or vegetable oil, pick an oil that is healthier like coconut oil.
+The simplest thing that has the most impact on health is by simply choosing a healthier alternative to what you are planning on eating.
+For instance, instead of cooking in canola oil or vegetable oil, pick an oil that is healthier, like coconut oil or avocado oil.
 Instead of all-purpose flour, try out almond flour.
-This way you're not actually changing the meals that you like, but just switching some of the ingredients out for healthier options.
-Check out these 20 Healthy Food Swaps below!
+This way, you're not changing the meals you like but just switching some of the ingredients out for healthy alternatives.

 Benefits of Healthy Food Swaps